allisonvp/api-store/README.md

 ```

 Open a web browser and access to the localhost API endpoint with the port 3000: ```http://localhost:3000/api/products```.
-Go to the [API documentation](https://documenter.getpostman.com/view/11816456/2s84DstgJA) to see the other endpoints.

 ## Environment Variables